MarioVilas/winappdbg/doc/source/index.rst

 And this is a list of some alternatives to *WinAppDbg* in case it doesn't suit your needs, also in alphabetical order:

+* `InfinityHook <https://github.com/everdox/InfinityHook>`_ lets you hook system calls, context switches, page faults, DPCs and more. *InfinityHook* works along side Patchguard and VBS/Hyperguard to subtly hook various kernel events.
+It works in Windows 7 and above.
+Sadly it does not have a Python wrapper at the time of writing this but if you write one and combine this tool with *WinAppDbg* please let me know! :)
 * `ImmLib <http://debugger.immunityinc.com/>`_ is a Python library to integrate your custom scripts into *Immunity Debugger*.
 It can only function inside the debugger, but it's the best solution if you aim at writing plugins for that debugger instead of standalone tools.
 * `OllyPython <https://code.google.com/archive/ollypython/>`_ is an *OllyDbg* plugin that integrates a Python debugger.
 Naturally it only works within OllyDbg and is not suitable for standalone projects.
 * `PyDbg <https://code.google.com/archive/paimei/>`_ is another debugging library for Python that is part of the *Paimei* framework, but may work separately as well.
 It works on Windows and OSX.
 It predates *WinAppDbg* by quite some time but it's also been unmaintained for long, and it only works in Python versions 2.4 and 2.5.
 A newer branch called `PyDbg64 <https://github.com/gdbinit/pydbg64>`_ implements 64 bit support for both platforms.